avasconcelos114/lighthouse-bot/README.md

 ## Development
 ### Pre-requisites
-0. [Create a Bot Account](https://docs.mattermost.com/developer/bot-accounts.html#user-interface-ui), or [issue a Personal Access Token](https://docs.mattermost.com/developer/personal-access-tokens.html#creating-a-personal-access-token) in a Mattermost server of your choice
+**0. [Create a Bot Account](https://docs.mattermost.com/developer/bot-accounts.html#user-interface-ui), or [issue a Personal Access Token](https://docs.mattermost.com/developer/personal-access-tokens.html#creating-a-personal-access-token) in a Mattermost server of your choice**

 NOTE: Since this bot relies on sending ephemeral messages through Mattermost's API, the account you're using __MUST__ have `System Admin` permissions